National Natural Landmark: Ownership

 The NNL program does not require designated properties to be owned by public entities.
 Lands under almost all forms of ownership or administration have been designated—federal, state, local, municipal, and private.
 Federal lands with NNLs include those administered by the National Park Service, U.S. Forest Service, Bureau of Land Management, Bureau of Reclamation, Fish and Wildlife Service, Air Force, Marine Corps, Army Corps of Engineers, Navy, and others.

-Some NNL have been designated on lands held by Native Americans or tribes.
+Some NNLs has been designated on lands held by Native Americans or tribes.
 NNLs also have been designated on state lands that cover a variety of types and management, such as forest, park, game refuge, recreation area, and preserve.
 Private lands with NNLs include those owned by universities, museums, scientific societies, conservation organizations, land trusts, commercial interests, and private individuals.
 Approximately 52% of NNLs are administered by public agencies, more than 30% are entirely privately owned, and the remaining 18% are owned or administered by a mixture of public agencies and private owners.